-Travel Hack: Airlines are more likely to upgrade your seat or flight if you book directly through them instead of 3rd party sites like Expedia or Travelocity.
+Travel Hack: Airlines are more likely to upgrade your seat or flight if you are polite, courteous and understanding.

 Whatever your preference; Bed and Breakfast, Hotels, Apartments, Campsites or a new friend’s couch, I can help you!
 Below you will find some of the best sites to book any of these accommodations.
 Use the links below!

 Expedia.com is my preferred hotel partner for travelers looking for hotel accommodations.

 The second card I always have in my wallet is the Capital One Venture card.
 Believe it or not, this was my second travel rewards card (2016) I ever used and I’m still using it today!
 With Capital One + hotels.com, I can earn free hotel nights for each hotel I book.
 This is great value in my mind and I’ve earned over two free nights in the last year alone.

 Now, that means I’ve been traveling a lot.
 So, pick your poison, but that’s the reason we are all here!
 Basically, the way it works is, after you stay at a hotels.com property 10 times, you get a free night for the average value of your 10 nights.

 For all purchases with the Capital One Venture card, you are earning 2x the points for every dollar you spend.
 Like the Chase card, there is a $95 fee after the first year of ownership but the pros outway the cons.

 In addition to the hotels.com benefit, I’m also covered for car rental insurance and trip protection.
 For those who travel internationally, Capital One offers a $100 credit on Global Entry and TSA Pre-check.